laravel/docs/mail.md

 <a name="driver-prerequisites"></a>
 ### Driver / Transport Prerequisites

 The API based drivers such as Mailgun and Postmark are often simpler and faster than sending mail via SMTP servers.
 Whenever possible, we recommend that you use one of these drivers.
-All of the API based drivers require the Guzzle HTTP library, which may be installed via the Composer package manager:

-    composer require guzzlehttp/guzzle

 <a name="mailgun-driver"></a>
 #### Mailgun Driver

+To use the Mailgun driver, install Symfony's Mailgun Mailer transport via Composer:

+    composer require symfony/mailgun-mailer

-To use the Mailgun driver, first install the Guzzle HTTP library.
-Then, set the `default` option in your `config/mail.php` configuration file to `mailgun`.
+Next set the `default` option in your `config/mail.php` configuration file to `mailgun`.
 Next, verify that your `config/services.php` configuration file contains the following options:

     'mailgun' => [
         'domain' => env('MAILGUN_DOMAIN'),